Three-Country Cairn

-The current tripoint monument was built in 1926 and is a beige, conical frustum made of concrete atop a pile of stones, located about 10 m out in Lake Goldajärvi (also known as Koltajärvi in Finnish, Golddajávri in Northern Sami or Koltajaure in Sweden).
+The current tripoint monument was built in 1926 and is a beige, conical frustum made of concrete atop a pile of stones, located about 10 m out in Lake Goldajärvi (also known as Koltajärvi in Finnish, Golddajávri in Northern Sami, or Koltajaure in Swedish).
 It is located at 489 m above sea level.
 The size is about 14 m2 with diameter of about 4 m.
 As an artificial island, it is sometimes mentioned as the world's smallest island divided by a border.
 This is a matter of definition.
-For example, in Haparanda/Tornio there are poles in water marking the border.
+For example, in Haparanda/Tornio there are poles in the water marking the border.

 The monument may be reached by walking 11 km from Kilpisjärvi in Finland along a hiking trail in the Malla Strict Nature Reserve.
 In summertime, it can be reached by public boat from Kilpisjärvi plus a 3 km walk.
 It can also be reached from Norway, preferably from a hiking trail starting at road E8 near the border.
-It is much more difficult to reach from inside Sweden, requiring at least a 70 km hike each way with river crossings.
+It is much more difficult to reach from within Sweden, requiring at least a 70 km hike each way, including river crossings.

 Climate

-The climate is very cold (border between ET and Dfc), with subarctic winters and tundra-like summers.
+The climate is very cold (at the border between ET and Dfc), with subarctic winters and tundra-like summers.
 The average temperature is below freezing.